-State Bank of India, the country’s largest bank, offers a range of services which can be availed by its customers both online and offline.
-Be it deposits or withdrawal, financial or non-financial transactions or any other service, SBI has made ample provisions for its customers.
+State Bank of India, the country’s largest bank, offers a range of services that can be availed by its customers both online and offline.
+Be it deposits or withdrawals, financial or non-financial transactions, SBI has made ample provisions for its customers.
 SBI NEFT service allows account holders to transfer funds from one account to another quite easily.

 SBI Fund Transfer

 SBI has made provision for account holders to transfer funds through various methods.
 An account holder can follow any of the following methods for transferring funds online:

 NEFT full form is National Electronic Funds Transfer.
 It is an electronic fund transfer service through which an account holder can transfer funds from the bank account to another account in SBI or any other bank account, make credit card payments, pay bills, etc.